chakravarthy392/AnsibleTerraform/Python.md

   4. Output using print() function

      Syntax: print(value(s), sep= ‘ ‘, end = ‘\n’, file=file, flush=flush)
-     values will be converted to string before printing.
+     values will be converted to string before printing. by default end value is always '\n' , to print 2 objects with space only we need to give end=" ".
    ```
      eg:  print("geeks", end =" ")
           print("geeksforgeeks")